Klipper3d/klipper/docs/stm32f0_CAN.md

 ==============================
 (Based on Quick Guide https://www.raspberrypi.org/forums/viewtopic.php?f=44&t=141052)

-First of all, it’s necessary to modify the CAN-module from ebay, because it has only one VCC pin, but the MCP2515 needs to be powered from 3V3 and the TJA1050 CAN-transceiver needs to be powered from 5V.
+First of all, (only if you have small CAN module) it’s necessary to modify the CAN-module from ebay, because it has only one VCC pin, but the MCP2515 needs to be powered from 3V3 and the TJA1050 CAN-transceiver needs to be powered from 5V.
 Powering both chips from 5V would work, but then a level-shifter for the SPI would be needed.
 The Pi's GPIO pins